JetBrains/intellij-platform-plugin-template/README.md

 For more details on how to generate proper values, check the relevant sections mentioned above.

-To configure GitHub secret environment variables, go to the `⚙️ Settings > Secrets` section of your project repository:
+To configure GitHub secret environment variables, go to the `⚙️ Settings > Secrets and variables > Actions` section of your project repository:

 ![Settings > Secrets][file:settings-secrets.png]